jobsort/jobsort/leetcode/maximum-difference-by-remapping-a-digit.md

----
-name: "Maximum Difference by Remapping a Digit"
-title: "LeetCode Maximum Difference by Remapping a Digit Solution"
-description: "Solution for the maximum difference by remapping a digit problem from LeetCode."
-published: "2023-02-19 PDT"
-modified: "2023-02-19 PDT"
----

 # Maximum Difference by Remapping a Digit Problem & Solution

 See the [maximum difference by remapping a digit problem on LeetCode](https://leetcode.com/problems/maximum-difference-by-remapping-a-digit).